o3de/o3de.org/content/docs/user-guide/features/components/development/tick.md

 ---
-description: ' Learn how to use the tick bus in Amazon Lumberyard. '
+description: ' Learn how to use the tick bus in Open 3D Engine. '
 title: Tick Bus and Components
 ---
 # Tick Bus and Components {#component-entity-system-pg-tick-bus}